Rug

 Status

-There is a long tradition of fine textiles in many regions of Iran and carpet weaving techniques date to the Middle Ages and are characterized by intricately tied knots and delicately woven patterns.
-Traditional hand-knotting techniques were eventually replaced with machines resulting in increased affordability of rugs.
-This exceptionally large carpet has a medium weave and features typical bold colors such as blue, cream and red in a complex trailing floral and geometric design.
+There is a long tradition of fine textiles from many regions of Iran with carpet weaving techniques dating to the Middle Ages characterized by intricately tied knots and delicately woven patterns.
+Traditional hand-knotting techniques were eventually replaced by machines, resulting in increased affordability of rugs throughout the 1900s.
+This exceptionally large carpet (283 × 156 inches) has a medium weave and features typical bold colors in blue, cream, and red in a complex trailing floral and geometric design.
+The next time you are in the Farm House Museum, be sure to look down and embrace the many rugs that adorn the wood floors.

 Locations